scato/rootjs/README.md

   * Add documentation for events: Root.event() and event()
   * Add documentation for traits: Trait and Root.adopt()
   * Add documentation for advanced usage: Root.override(), Root.is(), Root.base and Root.ref()
+  * Add to npm
+  * Create client-side version for browsers